 A Colmar day trip is an incredible way to spend a day away from Basel, Strasbourg, or nearby cities.
 Colmar is charming and quaint, and it looks like the kind of place that inspired Beauty and the Beast.
 It’s truly worth a day to see.
 It’s quintessential Alsace!
-There’s no best time to go to Colmar – it’s charming in the Spring, great for days out in the Summer, beautiful during autumn, and in the winter, it has some of the BEST Christmas markets in Europe!
+There’s no best time to go to Colmar – it’s charming in the Spring, great for days out in the Summer, beautiful during autumn, and in the winter, it has one of my favourite Christmas markets in Alsace, as well as one of the best Christmas markets in Europe!

 How to Get to Colmar

 It’s incredibly easy to get to Colmar from all around Alsace.
 Colmar is accessible by bus, though the train is very reasonably priced and super simple to figure out.
 It’s also possible to drive to Colmar, and there are quite a few parking lots throughout the city which make it less of a hassle.
 Overall, the

 Basel SBB has two ‘train stations’.
 The first is the main station that you’ll be familiar with.
 The second is the French side.
 To get to the trains that go to France, follow the signs for Platforms 30-33.
 You’ll be taken to the right of the main station on Centralbahnstrasse.

 There, you’ll find a ticket machine.
 You can’t buy tickets for Colmar in the regular SBB, so you’ll have to go to this French side.
 Direct trains run about every hour, though check the timetable carefully as there are a few hours that it skips.
 There’s also the option of taking the train to Mulhouse and transferring to a train to Colmar, though I’d only take this route if the direct trains aren’t coming for a while.

 The direct train takes about 50 minutes.